MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-topic-details.md

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average customer satisfaction score (CSAT).
 A red bar indicates that the CSAT score is lower than the average CSAT score.
 A blue bar indicates that the CSAT score is higher.
 Improving customer satisfaction for the top CSAT impactors topics in red will have the greatest impact on improving overall customer satisfaction.

-## Top resolve time impactors chart
+## Resolution time drivers chart

 > [!div class="mx-imgBorder"]
 > ![Top resolve time impactors chart](media/ai-csi-top-resolve-time-impactors.PNG)

-The Top resolve time impactors chart uses artificial intelligence technology to show the top resolution time impactors for the topic during the specified time period by support channel and product.
+The Resolution time drivers chart uses artificial intelligence technology to show the top resolution time impactors for the topic during the specified time period by support channel and product.

 Description | Details
 ----------- | -------